j-a-s-d/ubernim/docs/commands.md

 	- specifies an exports block that will be emitted as export lines
 	- values: any valid nim export
 	- example: `.exports`
+* **.importing** *(since 0.4.1)*
+	- specifies if the imports will be emitted always or once per file
+	- values: always/once (default: always, it's more compatible with conditional defines, otherwise you could end up with a required import not being there)
+	- note: this also affects the .uses clause of methods, routines, etc
+	- example: `.importing once`
+* **.exporting** *(since 0.4.1)*
+	- specifies if the exports will be emitted always or once per file
+	- values: always/once (default: always)
+	- example: `.exporting once`
 * **.push** *(since 0.2.0)*
 	- specifies pragmas that will be pushed to the nim's pragma stack
 	- values: any valid pragma values you would push in nim